pointblankdev/graphql-api-template/README.md

 ## Setup Steps

+### Amazon Web Services

-First, setup up your AWS access by installing the AWS CLI.
+- First, setup up your AWS access by installing the [AWS CLI tools](https://aws.amazon.com/cli/).

-Google "aws cli" and click the first link.

-After that's complete, run `aws configure` and input your AWS credentials.
+- After that's complete, run `aws configure` and input your AWS credentials.

+### Database

-Sign in to AWS and create a DynamoDB table.
+- Sign in to AWS and create a DynamoDB table.

-Make sure you set the primary key to `id`, uncheck "default settings" and select `ON-DEMAND`/`PAY-PER-REQUEST` billing.
+- Make sure you set the primary key to `id`, uncheck "default settings" and select `ON-DEMAND`/`PAY-PER-REQUEST` billing.

+### Environment Variables

-Rename `example.env` to `.env`.
+- Rename `example.env` to `.env`.